 In many pre-probate distress cases, the practical move is to open probate immediately, get Letters, and sign a sale contract with a serious buyer in the same week.
 A signed contract often gives a mortgage servicer reason to pause the foreclosure clock, and a tax lien holder may be willing to delay action when an imminent payoff is documented.

 For seriously distressed properties — deferred maintenance, code violations, multiple liens, or imminent sheriff sale — selling directly to an experienced cash buyer like Viera Investment Group LLC often preserves the most net equity for the estate.
-We can begin diligence the day the family calls, sign a contract the day Letters issue, and close in days or weeks rather than months.
+We can begin diligence the day the family calls and sign a contract once Letters issue.
+Every situation is different — probate, title issues, foreclosure proceedings, estate administration, and lien resolution can affect timing.
 We cover all closing costs, pay off liens at the table, and purchase as-is.

 If the property is so deeply underwater that accepting it creates net liability, NJ heirs have a statutory right to disclaim.
 Strict timing and form rules apply; Legal Services of New Jersey can assist qualifying heirs, and any NJ estate attorney can advise.